 Over the years, I’ve read a number of books that have helped give me some understanding about what’s going on in Israel/Palestine.
 Some of the books are flawed, some are brilliant, and some are both at once.
-I present them here in no particular order.
+Aside from the first book in this list, I present them here in no particular order.

 I liked this particular book a lot more when I read it, in the early 90s, than I do now.
 Let me draw an analogy (as Friedman himself is so wont to do).
 In the William Burroughs novel Naked Lunch, various characters find themselves compelled to eat the Black Meat, the flesh of a centipede that is at once deliciously sweet and nauseating so that you can't stop eating even as you're binge vomiting.
 I’m attracted to Friedman’s work more or less in the same way.

 The problem with Friedman, who’s written for The New York Times for the past 30 years, is that he’s a blowhard—and a highly patronizing one at that.
 In the art of abusing a metaphor, no one can touch him.
 But some of his observations are interesting, as well as his prescriptions for Mideast peace.
 And I have to give him credit: his Dec.
 6 story in The New York Times “Trump, Israel, and the Art of the Giveaway” was pretty spot on.

 This monumental work of scholarship, published in 1978, is about the Western gaze.
 It’s about how for centuries Western scholars used their scholarships to justify conquests of Middle Eastern territory, and exploitation of the region’s resources.
 I love this book for its narrative force, and its passion, as well as its substance.
 Here’s an article he wrote for The Nation in 1980, addressing some of the same issues he addressed in that book.
 (He also wrote a devastating review of Thomas Friedman’s From Beirut to Jerusalem, which he termed “jejune,” a word that I had not heard before, ever, in any context.)